Xray-grill/DiDaFi_MKCroughan/README.md

 </p>

 ## Stage 3 - Determine kernel size
 This is a recommended optional step one can use to determine the optimal kernel size to use for analyses.
 This assumes you have a regular grid pattern with the same grid period in both horizontal and vertical directions.
-Use the code **kernel_size.py**, it is located at https://github.com/Xray-grill/DiDaFi_MKCroughan/blob/cf1c8e35420c260ff0335375f47fe485e37260c8/kernel_size.py.
+Use the code **kernel_size.py**, it is located <a href = "https://github.com/Xray-grill/DiDaFi_MKCroughan/blob/cf1c8e35420c260ff0335375f47fe485e37260c8/kernel_size.py" target = "_self">here</a>.
 This code gives the option to use DASK to run the code quickly, and is highly recommended.
 You can see the number of works to limit how much CPU it uses (without a limit I don't recommend using the computer for much while the code is running).

 The premise of this code is determine the best kernel size, $k$, to use for further analysis.
 The $c_{gg,n}$ images are computed as the auto-correlation of local grid-only image regions, in an ideal world they should be the same value across the whole image.
 Thus, "best kernel size" is defined as the kernel size that produces minimal variations in the $c_{gg,n}$ images.